bob-the-dyer/webscraper/README.md

 2. Does not scrap dynamical pages with Javascript and AJAX.

-3. Process statical pages with __well-formed HTML only__.
+3. Processes statical pages with __well-formed HTML only__.
 HtmlCleaner could be considered to be plugged in order to convert any html to XML compliant document.

 4. No authentication and popups handling capabilities.